RuiDGPires/Crim-Lang/README.md

 # Crim-Lang

+A small custom programming language interpreter.

 ## WARNING

-This is a personal project project and not meant to be a full fledged programming language, this is being done just for fun and personal interest.
+This is a personal project project and not meant to be a full fledged programming language, this is being done for fun and personal interest.

 Code is messy and yet to be commented.